 Many scholarship and grant opportunities are available to online students in the state of Oregon, and you can research some of them within our scholarship guide.

 One example is the Oregon Promise, a grant that helps cover tuition costs at any community college in Oregon.
 Students must apply during their senior year of high school or after they earn their GED, and they must have a cumulative high school grade point average of 2.0 or higher and meet other requirements.

 The Oregon Office of Access and Completion also lets students apply for their share of $10 million in scholarship money through their website.

-Find CSWE-accredited online MSWs in Oregon.
+Find CSWE-accredited online MSWs in Florida.
 Learn about licensure and how to become a social worker in the state.